BETA In open beta. Install live. Lock $5/mo for your first 12 months. See pricing →

 05

 Pairing with a teammate?
 Moving a project from one machine to another?
-Export the project's memory as a portable bundle.
-They hydrate import it and their Claude Code inherits every decision you've made.
+Back up the project's memory as a portable bundle.
+They hydrate restore it and their Claude Code inherits every decision you've made.

-# Export everything Hydrate knows about this project
+# Back up everything Hydrate knows about this project

 # On the receiving side

-Team tier makes this automatic — shared project facts propagate across seats without an export/import dance.
-For Free and Pro, the JSON bundle is the escape hatch.
+Team tier makes this automatic - shared project facts propagate across seats without a backup / restore dance.
+For Free and Pro, the encrypted bundle is the escape hatch.